 Bruegel’s Visiting Fellowship Programme is intended to encourage recognized research scholars, policymakers and practitioners to stay temporarily at Bruegel to conduct research work, to interact with its scholars and to bring insights to its members and audience.

 In addition, Bruegel welcomes researchers supported by the European Commission’s Marie Sklodowska-Curie Individual Fellowships programme for International Researchers.
 We are collecting Expressions of Interests throughout the year.
-For more information, please contact Pauline Chetail, Public Funding Manager.
+For more information, please contact Emanuela Dimonte, Public Funding Manager.